-- Individual workshops and/or series of classes offered in counties to address needs of local clientele. - Newsletters, press and radio releases Collaborations with agencies to offer programming include Senior Centers, community clubs and organizations, health departments, schools and other community groups
+Individual workshops and/or series of classes offered in counties to address needs of local clientele.

+Newsletters, press and radio releases

+Collaborations with agencies to offer programming include Senior Centers, community clubs and organizations, health departments, schools and other community groups

-2. Type(s) of methods to be used to reach direct and indirect contacts
+14. Type(s) of methods will be used to reach direct and indirect contacts

 Extension

-Direct Methods Indirect Methods
+Indirect Methods

-Workshop Education Class Group Discussion Demonstrations One-on-One Intervention Other 1 (Radio Programs) TV Media Programs Newsletters Billboards Web sites
+Public Service Announcement Newsletters Billboards TV Media Programs Web sites Other 1 (Radio Programs)

-- Other 2 (Pamphlets, Brochures) - Public Service Announcement

-The target audience varies by program;

-Expanded Food and Nutrition Education and Family Nutrition Education Program and Family Nutrition Program are targeted to reach low-income audience homemakers with children from birth to 18 years of age and specifically for the Family Nutrition Program food stamp recipients with mothers as the priority target.
+The target audience varies by program; Expanded Food and Nutrition Education and Family Nutrition Programs are targeted to reach low-income audience homemakers with children from birth to 18 years of age and specifically for the Family Nutrition Program food stamp recipients with mothers as the priority target.
 The Dining with Diabetes Program targets individuals with diabetes and their caregivers/family support members.
 General nutrition programming is specifically designed for the audience.
 For example school programming is age appropriate whereas programs at Senior Centers are targeted to individuals living alone or with one other person in terms of food preparation.
 The end result is a program that has the potential to encompass all residents of the county.

-1 Standard output measures